Your emails may be landing in the spam folder, right?

 10K Emails Per Day

-In this case, we’ll do the same thing, however, with a longer time frame.
+In this case, you have to do the same thing, but with a longer time frame.

 |Warmup Day||Emails To Send|

 50K Emails Per Day

 Currently, 50K emails per day are considered to be a big number.